fgsanlop/fgsanlop/README.md

-# **Hello friend, hello friend...**
+# **Hello friend, hello friend... 🤖**

 I am Fernando Sánchez, 24 years old and just graduated from IT engineering.

-What I love about programming is that you can solve a problem in a thousand different ways and there will still be a way to optimize that solution.
+Here are some things that I love about programming:

+* You can solve a problem in a thousand different ways and there will still be a way to optimize that solution.
-#
+* You will never stop learning

-## **I spend my free time**
+## **I spend my free time...**

 * ⚽ Watching and playing football
 * 🎮 Playing videogames